Sabarmati Riverfront: Amenities

 The two-level promenade is planned and the lower promenade is already constructed.
 These promenades provide continuous 11.2 km long walkway along the river on the east side and 11.3 km on west side.
 The width of the promenade varies from 6 to 18 metres.
 The 31 Ghats are constructed at regular interval along the lower promenade for access to the water.
 The boating stations are constructed for recreational purpose and for water-based public transport in the future.
 Three such stations are open.

 The 5.07 ha Events Ground is an event ground with infrastructure facilities.
 It serves as open venue for variety of purpose and revenue source for the project.
 The lawn is spread over 40000 sqm and can host over 50,000 people.
 The 0.9 ha laundry campus with seven blocks opened in February 2014.
 It has washing areas on the ground level and drying facilities on the terraces.
 Fourteen public utilities are constructed.
+A seven storey parking was opened in September 2023 near SVP Hospital.

-The Sabarmati Ashram will be also connected to lower promenade and existing steps will be developed as an amphitheater.
+The Sabarmati Ashram will be also connected to lower promenade and existing steps will be developed as an amphitheatre.
 The 3.3 ha Heritage Plaza along the city walls between Ellis Bridge and Nehru Bridge will be designed as open space showcasing heritage, history and culture of the city.
 Some sports complexes are also proposed.

 Atal Pedestrian Bridge connects both banks of the river.

 Parks and gardens

 Nearly 26% of the reclaimed land will be used for the parks and gardens to enhance environment and for public recreation.
 Some parks are already constructed and expanded while others are under construction and proposed.

 The 6 ha park near Subhash Bridge built at the cost of ₹16.60 crore.
-It is spread over an area of 60,000 sq m, has of a lotus lake, amphitheatre, stepwell and 2-km long walkway.
+It is spread over an area of 60,000 sq m, has a lotus lake, an amphitheatre, a stepwell and a 2 km long walkway.
 It was opened in October 2013.
 The 1.8 ha park near Usmanpura were opened in October 2013.
 The 5 ha Riverfront Flower Park, spread over 45,000 sq m, houses 330 native and exotic flower species.
 It was constructed at the cost of ₹18.75 crore and opened in March 2016.
 The children's park near Dafnala is opened in 2019.